-- 3.2.1 These parcels will deliver new homes and associated infrastructure including, attractive streets, parking and small areas of public open space including doorstep play. - The number of dwellings to be delivered in each parcel must follow the density requirements set out in Chapter 6 and be guided by the need to deliver the total quantum of housing set out in the adopted Masterplan SPD. - For each phase and associated detailed planning application(s) the mix of dwelling types, unit sizes and tenure mix must be agreed with CMBC. - Residential parking for cars and cycles must be provided in line with CMBC requirements. - Affordable dwellings must be designed to be indistinguishable from private housing in external appearance and specification of materials. - The location of Affordable homes should encourage integration and social cohesion.
+- 3.2.1 These parcels will deliver new homes and associated infrastructure including, attractive streets, parking and small areas of public open space including doorstep play. - The number of dwellings to be delivered in each parcel must follow the density requirements set out in Chapter 6 and be guided by the need to deliver the total quantum of housing set out in the adopted Masterplan SPD. - For each phase and associated detailed planning application(s) the mix of dwelling types, unit sizes and tenure mix must be agreed with CMBC. - Residential parking for cars and cycles must be provided in line with CMBC requirements. - Affordable housing provision should be indistinguishable from market housing in terms of achieving the same high-quality of design. - Affordable homes should be well integrated with other tenures to encourage social cohesion.